SubleXBle/Fail2Ban-Report/Docs/Sync-Concept.md

 - The server only communicates with authenticated clients.
 - No direct access to `.json` files is possible.
 - No direct download of blocklists is allowed.
-- Although “basic authentication” (server name, password, UUID) is sufficient, it is **strongly recommended** to also restrict client IP addresses for additional security.
+- Although application-level authentication (server name, password, UUID) is sufficient, it is strongly recommended to also restrict client IP addresses for additional security.
+- For web access, an additional .htaccess protection (or comparable server-level restriction) is highly recommended.
 - An additional **AllowList** in `.htaccess` is highly recommended.